 Purchasers of full weekend tickets are entitled to camp “in the rough” on the grounds at no additional cost, unlike many festivals which impose (sometimes) steep camping charges.
 However, there are some important things campers at Delaware Valley need to know:

-- Due to reasons pertaining to their insurance coverage, the Fair Grounds Association will not permit campers to enter the grounds until Wednesday, August 31, 2016 at 8:00 am.
+- Due to reasons pertaining to their insurance coverage, the Fair Grounds Association will not permit campers to enter the grounds until the Wednesday before the festival.
+In 2023 the date is August 30 at 8:00 am.